Situated above the shores of Morecambe Bay, just below the more famous Lake District National Park are the coastal cliffs of Arnside.

 There are many lovely walks around Arnside Knott and up to the Pepper Pot at Silverdale.

 Arnside Knott is a rolling 521-foot fell just south of the village.
-From here there are many lovely walks around the Knott and up to the Pepper Pot at Silverdale.

 This quaint old former fishing village has a charming promenade with independent shops, pubs and cafes.